PhantomPilots/AutoFarming/README.md

 Right-click on it and run it as an administrator.
 2. Click on `File -> Open...` and load the script you want to run.
 3. To run the script, press the `F5` key while the 7DS window is **fully visible** on the screen.
-4. To stop the script, close the window that appeared after the previous point.
+4. To stop the script, close the new window that appeared after the previous point (where blue text is being written down).

 #### PowerShell